baokhanh92/LSTM-IMDB-reviews/README.md

 ---
 ## [ 2.
 THE RESULT ](/9lRMLcbMR--joBvR84z5KA)

-### *Our model can predict correctly around 90% fruits of three classes.
-Here was what we learned how to make our model worked.*

 [ **2.1 The model**: ]()
 1. Word embedding: this layer is used for map each movie review into a vector domain, and similar meaning word usually has vector close to each others.
 2. Padding technique: to control the input length of these vector, we take the max length review and padding the shorter ones with zero.